deu05232/Inst_IR_QPR/README.md

 # Tevatron

-This repository modifies the tevatron (promptriever version) by adding a regularization term, with both MSE and KL divergence variants implemented.
+This repository modifies the tevatron (promptriever version) by adding a regularization term.

 ## Installation